afspies/ssh_gpu_checker/Readme.md

 2. Either:
    - Copy the default config to your preferred location and use `--config` to specify it
    - Modify the default config directly
+   - Use command line options to override any config values (see below)

 Example config file:
 ```yaml